apache/asterixdb/asterix-doc/src/site/markdown/aql/filters.md

-When a dataset with a filter is created, the name of the filter's key field is persisted in the ``dataset'' dataset (which is the metadata dataset that stores the details of each dataset in an AsterixDB instance) so that DML operations against the dataset can recognize the existence of filters and can update them or utilize them
+When a dataset with a filter is created, the name of the filter's key field is persisted in the `Metadata.Dataset` dataset (which is the metadata dataset that stores the details of each dataset in an AsterixDB instance) so that DML operations against the dataset can recognize the existence of filters and can update them or utilize them